arafat-sayad/arafat-sayad/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...
+I’m currently a DevOps specialist and software engineer.
+Highly motivated and detail-oriented professional seeking a DevOps Engineer position to contribute to efficiently managing DevOps infrastructure, deploying applications, and implementing DevOps practices.
+I have been working with Web-based applications for more than 3 years.
+I am experienced in Linux System administration, DevOps, and digital transformation and implementing software applications comprising Web Apps, Web APIs, Data Migration, and Integration Apps using Microsoft .NET and Microsoft Azure technologies.
+I have provided professional services by solving real-world problems, creating customized solutions to address specific customer requirements, and improving overall productivity.
+I’ve been delivering a number of projects for large enterprises, including DevOps, solving any problem with Linux, design, scoping, planning, migration, and technical documentation.

  <h2> Skills <img src = "https://raw.githubusercontent.com/rahulbanerjee26/githubProfileReadmeGenerator/main/gifs/code.gif" width = 32px height=32px> </h2>